nodejs/node-addon-api/doc/typed_threadsafe_function.md

 - `maxQueueSize`: Maximum size of the queue. `0` for no limit.
 - `initialThreadCount`: The initial number of threads, including the main thread, which will be making use of this function.
 - `[optional] context`: Data to attach to the resulting `ThreadSafeFunction`.
 It can be retreived via `GetContext()`.
-- `[optional] finalizeCallback`: Function to call when the `ThreadSafeFunctionEx` is being destroyed.
+- `[optional] finalizeCallback`: Function to call when the `TypedThreadSafeFunction` is being destroyed.
 This callback will be invoked on the main thread when the thread-safe function is about to be destroyed.
 It receives the context and the finalize data given during construction (if given), and provides an opportunity for cleaning up after the threads e.g. by calling `uv_thread_join()`.
 It is important that, aside from the main loop